 Is it possible to get flavorsome, unique food in Macau for an affordable price?
-We’ll let you in on a little secret: there’s delicious food on almost every corner of the city and all you need is knowing where to look.
+We’ll let you in on a little secret: there’s delicious food in almost every corner of the city and all you need is to know where to look.
 Here’re the best cheap eats in Macau and where to find them!

 BBQ Pork with Glazed Honey and Plain Rice

 Barbecued roasted pork with glazed honey served with plain rice and some vegetables on the side is not only one of the most Cantonese dishes you’ll ever have, but a wholesome and satisfying meal for any given time of the day.
 The plain rice allows for a nice pause between char siu (Cantonese pronunciation of the bbq pork) bites.

 One of the best places for this dish is a small joint close to BCM bank, Chan Kong Kei Roast Duck (陳光記飯店).
 It’s usually crowded and people queue outside for takeaway, so be sure to head there during off-peak hours, which probably include lunch and dinner times.
 In Taipa, we recommend Duckling Gourmet.
 Serving all day long, the set menu includes a hot soup broth and steamed crunchy vegetables.
 These options cost less than MOP $70 each and most portions are good enough to share.

 Chan Kong Kei Roast Duck (陳光記飯店) 9 Rua Do Dr. P José Lobo, Macau